Messaging Overview

-FS PBX includes a modern, flexible SMS framework that allows your system to send and receive SMS messages using multiple supported providers.
-This article provides a high-level overview of how SMS works within FS PBX.
-Provider-specific setup guides will follow in separate articles.
+FS PBX includes a modern, flexible messaging framework that allows your system to send and receive both SMS and MMS messages using multiple supported providers.
+This article provides a high-level overview of how messaging works within FS PBX.
+Provider-specific setup guides are covered in separate articles.

 Key Capabilities

-FS PBX supports several SMS carriers and gives you the freedom to choose which provider handles each phone number.
+FS PBX supports several messaging carriers and gives you the freedom to choose which provider handles each phone number.

 -